Goutham123-l/Timetable/README.md

 **New dependency** — `pdfkit` was added to `backend/package.json`.
 Render will install it automatically on the next deploy; no manual step needed beyond pushing the updated `package.json`.

+## 13. This update: no-gaps student timetables, readiness check, search everywhere

+**The core fix:** a student's timetable can only come out with zero "Free" periods if that section's assigned subjects add up to exactly its number of available teaching slots per week.
+The generator was already correctly filling every slot it could — the gap was that nothing told you *before* generating whether your Assignment Table actually adds up to a full week.

+**New: Section Readiness check** on the Generate Timetable page.
+Before you even click Generate, it shows every section's Available Slots/Week vs Assigned/Week, with a clear status:
+- ✅ Complete — will fill every period
+- ⚠️ N periods short — will have Free slots (add more subjects/hours)
+- ⚠️ N periods over — reduce something (would otherwise show as a conflict)

+After generating, the results panel also lists any section that still has Free periods and exactly how many, so there's never ambiguity about whether something's wrong with the algorithm versus the Assignment Table just not being finished yet.

+**Search/filter added** to Departments, Teachers (with a department filter dropdown too), Subjects, and the "All Assignments" summary table — type to filter by name/code/designation instantly, client-side, no page reload.

+**No database migration needed** for this update — no schema changes.